 In the decades between 1950-70, attitudes towards CSR were shifting as the concept became more widely accepted–aided by the Committee for Economic Development’s introduction of a ‘social contract’ between businesses and society–and practical applications were developed.

-The 1980s also saw an increase in CSR operationalization and its role as a decision-making process.
+The 1980s also saw an increase in CSR operationalisation and its role as a decision-making process.
 However, during this time period, CSR was primarily focused on philanthropy and little else.

-CSR ideology in the late 20th to early 21st century became more globalized, as multinational corporations began to face increased reputational risk and increased pressure for social responsibility from both their home and host countries.
-This environment and need for greater awareness of social impact helped institutionalize CSR and bring the discussion of CSR compliance into the mainstream.
+CSR ideology in the late 20th to early 21st century became more globalised, as multinational corporations began to face increased reputational risk and increased pressure for social responsibility from both their home and host countries.
+This environment and need for greater awareness of social impact helped institutionalise CSR and bring the discussion of CSR compliance into the mainstream.

 Key concepts such as Carroll’s Pyramid of Corporate Social Responsibility, Burke and Logsdon’s five dimensions of strategic CSR for achieving both business objectives and positive impact, and Elkington’s concept of the Triple Bottom Line were all introduced during this period.